 Dr. Michael Zenn is an internationally recognized expert in breast reconstruction surgery for cancer patients.
 He has literally written the book.
 His two-volume textbook, Reconstructive Surgery, has become essential reading for plastic surgery residents and practicing surgeons world-wide.
 His more than 20 years of experience has culminated in his creation of his patented Zenn Delay technique.

 This revolutionary reconstructive method extends conservation of the nipple and breast skin following a mastectomy.
 It also significantly reduces the rate of complication, while reducing the standard treatment time for most patients by months.

 Plastic surgeons around the world now employ the Zenn Delay technique to give their patients safer, more efficient care.
-As well as more aesthetically appealing outcomes.
+As well as, more aesthetically appealing outcomes.

 Before entering private practice to support patients, he served as a Full Professor and the Vice Chief of Plastic Surgery at Duke University Medical Center and was director of its residency program for ten years.
-He encourages women who are considering mastectomy to learn about all of their treatment options.
-And additionally, to explore the advantages of the Zenn Delay for your breast reconstruction.

 The Limitations of a Traditional Reconstructive Breast Surgery

 A breast reconstruction that uses your own nipple and breast skin tends to provide a more beautiful and natural-looking result.
 Breast cancer surgeons only need to remove the underlying breast tissue during mastectomy.
 There is ample skin and a nipple complex already present.
 So, why patients go through months of tissue expansion to have a breast reconstruction?